AustinFash/NodeJS_PostgreSQL/README.md

-# PostgreSQL + NODEJS Implementation
+# Nodejs + PostgreSQL Project
-This project allows a user to input usernames into a local postgresql database
+This project allows a user to input usernames into a local PostgreSQL database

+It uses MVC(Model-View-Controller) to complete this task

 The project also allows scripting to populate the database with node populatedb.js

-It uses MVC(Model-View-Controller) framing to complete this